All photography studios in the UK are currently closed as we do the right thing and stay home and save lives during Lockdown #3.

 When positioning baby close to the window, make sure the light is coming from the side or towards the top of the baby's head.

 The safety and comfort of your baby is more important than any photo.
-Please do not attempt any poses that you see newborn photographers do - they are trained in newborn safety and posing.
+Please do not attempt any poses that you see online - these require training and experience to be done safely and are often digital composites of two or more photos.

 Listen for baby's cues.
 Your little one may start to tell you they have had enough.
 And pace yourself - you just had a baby and will need rest!
 If you need to break it up over a few days, that's OK!